-The box follows the same purple color scheme and white embossed label with perfume name.
-The cardboard is made of higher quality materials.
+The box follows the same purple color scheme and white embossed label with the perfume name.
+The cardboard is made of higher-quality materials.
 No complaints there.

 My Experience With Perfume

-So much, that I had to postpone the release of this review by good two days.
+So much, so that I had to postpone the release of this review by good two days.

 In my eyes, they are on the same quality level as Acqua di Parma, but without all the media presence and advertising.